M.D. Admissions FAQ

-Georgetown University School of Medicine does not pre-screen applications.
-If you indicate on AMCAS that you would like to receive a secondary from us, you will receive one.
+Georgetown University School of Medicine only pre-screens for international student applications.
+If you indicate on AMCAS that you would like to receive a secondary from us, and you are not an international applicant, you will receive one.
 Please make sure your email is spelled properly on your AMCAS application.
 Also, make sure to include email@example.com on your safe senders list.

 I’ve already been rejected before an interview, but I have more clinical experience/service/new grades/etc. Will you look at my application again?